Homepage of the site 'What to do with your life?'

 Parkinson's law is a direct consequence of social ambition: to rise in the social hierarchy, the majority of people want to become 'leaders', that is to say command instead of doing things directly.

-Furthermore, when resources become scarce, which leads to what we modestly call restructuring, one might believe that it is the non-production people who are fired first, but this is not the case, because they have more time to devote to the intrigue to defend their job, and are closer to the decision-making sources.
+In addition, when resources become rare, which leads to what is modestly called restructuring, one might think that it is the people out of production who are fired first, but this is not the case, because they have more time to devote to the plot to defend their job, and are closer to decision -making sources.

 Consequences of Parkinson's Law